harquail/portfolio-wintersmith/contents/portfolio/objective-c/index.md

 <div class="youtube" id="3j6ggXrnIUM"></div>

-Presents a list of places near the user using the Places API.
+Presents a list of places near the user using the Google Places API.
 Shows preview images of places in-line, and loads more results when reaching the end of the list.

 Cocoapods used: